metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Do not wait too much to push changes which only contributes to less clear intentions in terms of what issue is supposed to be resolved or which component was improved.

-If you see something unrelated that could be resolved, put `TODO` comment, don't fix it.\
+If you see something unrelated that could be resolved or improved, put `TODO` comment, don't fix it.\
 Then once you commit, open `todo-tree` to review what to do next.

 **Avoid making huge changes to existing code** without first attaching valid reasons,